pR0Ps/slack-to-discord/README.md

 - No private messages will be imported
 - Reactions to messages will be shown in custom embed, not as normal reactions
 - No embeds from Slack (can contain images, buttons, etc) will be preserved.
+- File uploads will be done in two messages.
+The first is the message content, the second is a message containing the title of the uploaded file and attaching it.

 General recommendations
 -----------------------